voxpupuli/agtm/facts.md

 These aren’t the most practical examples, but they serve as demonstrations for what you can do in facts.

+The recently released Facter 2.0 has dramatically changed the functionality and ability to write sophisicated facts.
+This document has been written against Facter 2.0 and contains non-backwards compatible code.

 #Background

-By default when generating private keys via OpenSSH a pair is created with the filename id_x and id_x.pub.
+When generating private keys via OpenSSH, a pair is created with the filename id_x and id_x.pub.
 The X differs by encryption method used, but generally it’s id_rsa and id_dsa.
-Public keys look
+Public keys look like:
-like:

 ```
 ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQDVwwxl6dz6Y7karwyS8S+za4qcu99Ra8H8N3cVHanEB+vuigtbhLOSb+bk6NjxFtC/jF+Usf5FM5fGIYd51L7RE9BbzbKiWb9giFnNqhKWclO5CY4sQTyUyYiJTQKLuVtkmiFeArV+jIuthxm6JrdOeFx8lJpcgGlZjlcBGxp27EbZNGWIlAdvW0ZXy0JqS9M/vj71NBBDfkrpyzAPC0aBa9+FmywOH6HXbyeFooHLOw+mfzP87jwDDQ2yXIehDoC1BsLYXD+j+kdnR0CNltJh1PYOFNpbKQpfnPhfdw4Oc0hZ34n+kfBPavKlbwxoVAoisBWWo4c9ZnUoe2OBRHAX comment at the end